 ENGL 495.
-Advanced Studies in English (Topic to be specified in Class Schedule) (4)
+Selected Topics in English (Topics to be specified in Class Schedule) (1-5)

-Intensified study of a major figure, area, or topic in English.
-(Formerly 496) May be repeated for a total of 8 units.
+Development of selected topics in English.
+May be repeated for credit.
 Prerequisite: Consent of instructor.

 ENGL 498.
-Individual Study (3-4)
+Individual Study (1-5)

 For students capable of independent work and in need of advanced or specialized study.
 May be repeated for a total of 9 units.
 Prerequisite: Consent of instructor.